Seiger/sCommerce/docs/pages/management.md

 If your store has more products than you chose to display on the page, other products will automatically move to another page, and pagination will appear at the bottom.
-Note that the choice of spherical of products on the backend product list page does not affect the display of the number of frontend products.
+Note that the choice of virtual of products on the backend product list page does not affect the display of the number of frontend products.

+## Attributes

+The Attributes tab displays a complete list of attributes available for customizing your products.
+The list is presented in the form of a title and additional information, as well as control buttons.

+There is also an attribute search form on the page.
+For ease of management, you can sort attributes by all fields of the presentation table both forward and reverse.

+If your store has more attributes than you choose to display on the page, other attributes will automatically move to another page and pagination will appear at the bottom.

 ## Settings